mitranim/jisp/readme.md

 While not recommended for production, jisp can be directly used in the browser.
 Include the `browser/jisp.js` file with your webpage.
 It registers the `text/jisp` script type to automatically compile and run jisp scripts loaded with `src` or included in script tags.
 It also exposes a global object with the `compile` and `eval` methods for jisp code.
 This is how the [documentation](http://jisp.io) is implemented.

+When hacking at the compiler, use the following commands in the project dir:

+    npm test                 -- recompiles dev from src twice, using the dev compiler npm run reset            -- disaster recovery: recompiles dev with lib (stable) npm run build            -- recompiles lib with dev (prepublish)

 Super basic Sublime Text build system (OS X):
 * _Tools_ > _Build System_ > _New Build System_
 * put line: `"cmd": ["jisp", "$file"]`